eusebiu/homeautomation-raspberrypi-nodered/README.md

 # homeautomation-raspberrypi-nodered
-A home automation project that uses Node-RED using a Raspberry Pi as a controller.
+A home automation project that uses Node-RED and a Raspberry Pi as a controller.

 Flows
 - Start/Stop Pi Camera using HTTP requests